nordcraftengine/documentation/docs/styling/theme/index.md

 You can set themes programmatically using the [Set theme](/references/actions#set-theme) action in [workflows](/workflows/overview).
 Similarly, you can read the current theme using the `Theme` formula.

+### Overriding themes on elements

-Themes are set at a page level in this way, but you can also set themes at any element level by adding the special `data-nc-theme` attribute to an element using the [attributes panel](/the-editor/element-panel#attributes-panel).
+Themes are set at the page level, but you can also set themes on individual elements.
+To do this, add the special `data-nc-theme` attribute to an element using the [attributes panel](/the-editor/element-panel#attributes-panel), specifying the theme name you wish to use as the value of that attribute.

 This allows you to create components or sections of your application that use a different theme than the rest of the page.
 The element and all its children will use the specified theme.

 By default, the `Set theme` action will reactively (immediately) update the theme when triggered and store the selected theme in a cookie (this ensures SSR compatibility).
 You can override the default behavior in any page's [page configuration](/pages/page-configuration) under the `Themes` section to read the theme from local storage, variable or an API for example.